mani-sh-reddy/CNE-SFIA-2/README.md

 - Run Pytest.
 - Export Test Coverage
 - Push images to Dockerhub.
-- If test are successful, pull from dockerhub and deploy the app.
+- If tests are successful, pull from Dockerhub and deploy the app.
 - The management VM contains the tools Terraform used to provision the VMs and RDSs, and Ansible using to install the software onto the previsioned VMs.
 This was the initial stage of the project and the section below goes into more depth on this.

 ### AWS - Amazon Web Services